matthiasmeissen/electronics-playgrounds/19-seven-segment-display-241029/readme.md

 - [How to use 7 Segment Display with arduino](https://www.youtube.com/watch?v=_JbHhfZvfGU)
 - [Great Scott - 7 Segment Display](https://www.youtube.com/watch?v=a6D6H6SLa_c)
 - [The Learning Circuit - How to Drive a 7 Segment Display](https://www.youtube.com/watch?v=XCJqoae4hgY)

+## Things I have learned
+- A seven segment display just uses 7 LEDs
+- Each LED can be adressed with its own pin and they all share a common one (either anode or cathode)
+- You can use such a display to write same basic things